PrometheusUA/bird-project/README.md

 - `prediction_service`: Docker file and docker-compose for prediction service run.
 To run it, use `docker-compose up`.
 - `download_data_s3.py`: script to download "labeled" data from AWS S3.
 Needs `credentials.py` file with access key, based on `credentials-sample.py`.
 - `requirements.txt`: Text file with venv packages.

+## Services API

+### Prediction service

+- POST to `localhost:5000/predict`: predict for the file that is transfered through files['file'], returns n_classes probabilities for bird species.